Advanced Learning Opportunities for High School Students"How to earn college credit while enrolled in high school"

-For students who have demonstrated strong interest and ability in specific areas, ISD 622 offers advanced learning through:
+For students who have demonstrated strong interest and ability in specific areas, district 622 offers advanced learning through:

 - Advanced Placement (AP) courses

 The registration information pages on both the North and Tartan Web sites have suggested coursework for students with specific interests.
 Students are encouraged to meet with their counselor to determine which coursework best suits their interests.